otenim/Xception-with-Your-Own-Dataset/README.md

 * `<classes>`: Path to a txt file where all the class names are listed line by line.
 * `<image>`: Path to an image file that you would like to classify.
 * `[top_n]`: Show top n results (default: 10).

-## Future work

-* Expand our scripts to be able to train other popular classification models (for example, VGG16, VGG19, MobileNet, DenseNet, InceptionV3, etc.) without breaking changes.